 More and more homeowners in the Washington DC Metro Area are requesting our services to have a gas fireplace installed.
 A gas fireplace is a great investment for your home.
 It brings immediate charm and utility to a room in the form of attractive flames and warmth.
 It doesn’t need the labor of wood burning because it can simply be turned on.
 No cutting and storing wood, no cleaning up after a wood fire.
 Gas fireplaces add to the resale value of the home if installed correctly.
-Fortunately, you can gas fireplaces can even be installed in homes that do not have a chimney.
+Fortunately, you can convert wood-burning fireplaces into gas fireplaces.
+Read this to learn more.
+Fortunately, gas fireplaces can even be installed in homes that do not have a chimney.

 Gas fireplaces have many benefits.
 Gas fireplaces are amazing, but it should never be approached as a DIY project.
 It takes an expert to know which models will be best for the location, how to get the fuel (natural gas or propane) safely to the appliance, and what to do about the combustion gas that those attractive flames produce.
 Even though gas fireplaces should be installed by professionals, it is important for homeowners to understand what is involved in installing a gas fireplace.
 Here is all of the basic info a homeowner will need to make an educated decision about their gas fireplace installation.